All in Including Undocumented Students: Increasing Financial Aid Access in California

 Audience: Educator

-California law (AB 469) now requires that all high school seniors apply for the FAFSA or CA Dream Act (CADAA) or complete an opt-out waiver.
-This is an excellent opportunity to increase awareness of and access to financial aid, including grants.
-However, it’s important to be aware of and sensitive to the unique challenges undocumented students can face—especially if they’re not out about their status or live in a conservative environment.
-Students can opt out if they don’t feel comfortable applying.
-Use the resources in this guide to educate yourself, your colleagues, and your community.
+AB 469 is a California law that requires all high school seniors to apply for the FAFSA or CA Dream Act (CADAA) or complete an opt-out waiver.
+This is an excellent opportunity for high schools and college access programs to increase awareness of and access to financial aid, including grants.

-3. Make sure students understand what it means to opt out of completing the financial form.
+1. Make sure students understand what opting out of completing a financial aid application means.

 1. Be clear with students that completing a financial aid form is NOT a requirement for graduation, but it CAN provide them access to paying for college.